 Webhooks

-Webhooks are how services notify each other of events.
-At their core they are just a POST
+Webhooks allow services to notify each other of events.
+At their core they are as simple as a POST request to a predefined API endpoint.
+You can configure any API endpoint you’d like within the Merchant Portal.

-Another important aspect of handling webhooks is to verify the signature and timestamp when processing them.
-You can learn more about it in the webhook signature verification page.
+Please be sure to verify the signature and timestamp when processing webhook requests.
+You can learn more about this in the webhook signature verification page.

 {